JaidenAshmore/java-dynamic-sqs-listener/README.md

     extending the visibility of a message in the case of long processing so it does not get put back on the queue while processing
     1. [How to create a MessageProcessingDecorator](doc/how-to-guides/core/core-how-to-create-a-message-processing-decorator.md): guide for writing your own decorator to wrap a message listener's processing of a message
+    1. [How to use the Core Kotlin DSL](doc/how-to-guides/core/core-how-to-use-kotlin-dsl.md): guide for using the core library easier using a Kotlin
+    DSL for constructing message listeners
 1. Spring How To Guides
     1. [How to add a custom ArgumentResolver to a Spring application](doc/how-to-guides/spring/spring-how-to-add-custom-argument-resolver.md): useful for integrating custom argument resolution code to be included in a Spring Application.
 See [How to implement a custom ArgumentResolver](doc/how-to-guides/core/core-how-to-implement-a-custom-argument-resolver.md)